frictionlessdata/frictionless-py/docs/guides/describing-data.md

 - we added a title for all the fields
 - we added a description to the "Population" field; the year information can be critical to interpret the data
 - we set a constraint to the "Population" field because it can't be less than 0
-- we added a foreign key saying that "Identifier of the neighbor" should present in the "Identifier" field
+- we added a foreign key saying that "Identifier of the neighbor" should be present in the "Identifier" field

 ```bash